 All Users must take appropriate steps to ensure that they regularly check for viruses when using Jorum or Resources downloaded from Jorum on any device.

-7.5 The Service Provider further excludes to the fullest extent permissible by law all liability for damages and direct, indirect or consequential loss (all three of which terms include pure economic loss, loss of profits, loss of business, business interruption, depletion of goodwill and like loss) or otherwise incurred by a User or any third party and arising out of or in any way connected with the use of Jorum or the Resources or the Contributions, whether based on contract, tort, strict liability or otherwise.
+7.5 The Service Provider further excludes to the fullest extent permissible by law all liability for damages and direct, indirect or consequential loss (all three of which terms include pure economic loss, loss of profits, loss of business, business interruption, depletion of goodwill and like loss) or otherwise incurred by a User or any third party and arising out of or in any way connected with the use of Jorum or its Resources, whether based on contract, tort, strict liability or otherwise.

 7.6 The User will defend, indemnify and hold harmless the Service Provider, its affiliates and its officers, directors, employees and agents from and against any and all claims, liabilities, damages, losses or expenses, including reasonable legal costs, arising out of or in any way connected with any breach by that User of these Terms (including the Relevant Licences).

 9. Jurisdiction and acceptance of these Terms

 9.1 These Terms and any dispute in relation to the materials available from Jorum will be governed by laws of England and Wales.
 The English courts have exclusive jurisdiction to settle any disputes which may arise out of or in connection with these Terms or use of Jorum.